-Just like a few years ago, I'm working on some parts for St John's Cathedral in Den Bosch.
+Just like a few years ago, I'm working on some parts for St John's Cathedral in Den Bosch, The Netherlands.
 At the time I carved, among other pieces, a canopy in my shop this year.
 This time I made a base block for a finial in the beginning.
 This is the lower part of a Gothic pinnacle.
 I got a new block of sandstone, and I first made the stonemasonry parts by following the printed templates: neatly carved out all profiled bits and wherever ornaments (crockets) will end up, I left a rectangular block.

 A whole different way of working